2018 Conference Committee Chair

 Security and Safety

-Wim Huiskamp has over 18 years of international experience in the field of Modelling, Simulation and Gaming.
-He is Program Manager of the national Simulation research program (2014-2017).
-Wim is current Chairman of the NATO Modelling and Simulation Group (NMSG) and previous Chairman of the NMSG Modelling & Simulation Standards Subgroup (MS3).
+Wim Huiskamp has over 20 years of international experience in the field of Modelling, Simulation and Gaming.
+Wim is program manager of the national simulation research program carried out on behalf of the Dutch MoD.
+Wim served as chairman of the NATO Modelling and Simulation Group (NMSG) between 2013 and 2016.
+He is a former chairman of the NMSG M&S Standards Subgroup (MS3) and is the liaison of the NMSG to the Simulation Interoperability Standards Organization SISO.

 Jean-Louis Igarza, SISO Representative